Cycle classes on the moduli of K3 surfaces in positive characteristic

-All this relativizes to the situation of a symplectic or orthogonal vector bundle of rank $\sV$ of rank $n$ over a base $S$ (in which $2$ is invertible).
-We can then construct the \Definition{flag bundle} $\Fl(\sV)$ of complete self-dual flags in $\sV$.
-In the even orthogonal this factors as above through the \Definition{discriminant cover}, $\sD_{\sV}$, the double cover of $S$ classifying sections $\alpha$ of $\det(\sV)$ of square $\alpha^2=(-1)^m$.
-The involution induced by $\alpha \mapsto -\alpha$ of $\sD$ over $S$ extends to an involution of $\Fl(\sV)$ taking a flag to its flip.
-The same terminology will be used for partial flags that contain a middle dimensional member. \end{section} \begin{section}{F-zips}
+All this relativizes to the situation of a symplectic or orthogonal vector bundle $\sV$ of rank $n$ over a base $S$ (in which $2$ is invertible).
+We can then construct the {\sl flag bundle} $\Fl(\sV)$ of complete self-dual flags in $\sV$.
+In the even orthogonal this factors as above through the {\sl discriminant cover} $\sD_{\sV}$.
+The involution associated to the discriminant cover extends to an involution of $\Fl(\sV)$ taking a flag to its flip.
+The same terminology will be used for partial flags that contain a middle dimensional member.